coq/ceps/text/separate-compilation.md

 ## Only a `.v` File

+If only a `.v` file is available, Coq's semantics should be the same as today: the entire implementation shall be exposed in full builds, and it shall be hidden in `vos` builds.

+TODO(Paolo): at this point, the rest of this section is unmotivated: it answers no questions beyond the paragraph above.
+I am leaving it alone, but we need to either explain why the different interfaces matter (which might be explained later), or delete the rest of the section.

 It is crucial that having a `.v` file without a corresponding interface does *not* change the the current behavior of Coq.
 In Gallina, this is analagous to having a `Module` without a `Module Type` ascription.